Accordion

 Is the accordion still in demand today?

-Music schools, bands, event organizers, recording studios,
+Music schools, bands, event organizers, recording studios, and performance groups hire accordionists.

 How does certification help in getting music jobs?

-Musicians, students, teachers, performers, and anyone aiming
+Musicians, students, teachers, performers, and anyone aiming for music-related roles with the accordion.

 Can I teach music with Accordion certification?